sowsan/architecture-center/docs/cloud-adoption/decision-guides/resource-tagging/overview.md

 author: rotycenh
 ---

-# Resource organization and tagging decision guide
+# Resource naming and tagging decision guide

 Organizing cloud-based resources is one of the most important tasks for IT, unless you have very simple deployments.
 Organizing your resources serves three primary purposes: